mayeedwin/vscode-pwa/README.md

 <p align="center"><img src="https://github.com/mayeedwin/vscode-pwa/blob/master/.vscode-pwa/icons/vscodepwa.png?raw=true" height="50"/></p>

 Let's build Progressive Web Apps in VS Code on the go!
-[Workbox Support](https://developers.google.com/web/tools/workbox/) ✅, read more [on this devdoc by pwafire.org](https://pwafire.org/developer/docs/how-to-use-vscode-pwa-in-vscode/)
+[Workbox Support](https://developers.google.com/web/tools/workbox/) ✅, Our mission at [pwafire.org](https://pwafire.org) is make your developer environment as a **webdev** fully stacked up for best web development.
+Read more [on this devdoc by pwafire.org](https://pwafire.org/developer/docs/how-to-use-vscode-pwa-in-vscode/)

 ### Commands to type in your editor